-Students may borrow up to five books/magazines at a time.
+Students in grades pre-K – 2 may borrow up to five books/magazines at a time.
+Students in grades 3 – 5 may borrow up to nine at a time.
 Material is signed out for a two-week period and can be renewed.
 Notices requesting return of overdue items are sent home via email as a gentle reminder to return materials so that others may use them.
 Students are not charged late fines; however, families are billed for lost and damaged materials.

 The library has an active crew of volunteers who help with many different aspects of the program.
 Community members interested in volunteering in the library can stop by after school or email Linda O'Malley.